cncf/toc/sigs/runtime-charter.md

     effort by the two groups and maintain clear and consistent messaging to our end user community and projects.
 *   **[CNCF Security SIG](https://github.com/cncf/sig-security)**
-    - works on the more general area of cloud-native security including a uthentication, authorization, encryption, accounting, auditing, and related topics.
+    - works on the more general area of cloud-native security including authentication, authorization, encryption, accounting, auditing, and related topics.
 We defer as much as possible to this group to deal with general security-related issues and liaise closely with them on how to deal with security areas where these arise.